Patrick Stewart, 2nd Earl of Orkney: Marriage and marriage plan

 In 1595 King James suggested the Earl's marriage to Emilia, a sister of Count Maurice of Nassau.
 An envoy, Colonel Stewart, proposed the plan to the States to cement a league between Scotland and the Netherlands, but objections included the Earl's doubtful title to Orkney and Shetland, and that Emilia was unwilling to dwell so far from her home and family.
-Patrick had partly funded the Colonel's mission, which was resented by the Scottish resident ambassador-lieger and consul to the States General, Robert Deniston.
+Patrick had partly funded the Colonel's mission, which was resented by the Scottish resident ambassador-lieger and consul to the States General, Robert Denniston.

 Patrick instead married Margaret Livingstone, the wealthy widow of Sir Lewis Bellenden and a daughter of the Lord Livingston and Agnes Fleming on 19 August 1596.
 Margaret was a gentlewoman in the households of Anne of Denmark and Prince Henry.
 After squandering her fortune, Patrick left her to die in poverty.
 They had no children, though Patrick did have several bastards: